odsti/datasets/birth_weights/README.md

 and the Howard W. Odum Institute for Research in Social Science at UNC at Chapel Hill as the source of data.

+From links below, I believe this to be a full census of all births in North Carolina in 2008.

 The files currently at <https://www.kaggle.com/competitions/csci-ml-s19-pa1>
 differ somewhat from those in
 <https://github.com/HwaiTengTeoh/Newborns-Weight-Prediction> - they appear to